Division: Cancer & Core Clinical Services

 Here at Medway, we pride ourselves on working together as one to ensure that our shared vision is achieved for our patients.

 As a key partner in the healthcare of our local population, we are keen to deliver this as an outcome of our Trust-wide strategy - Patient First.
-Using an Operational Excellence approach to align our priorities and operational management structures, we are just over a year and half into our Patient First deployment.
+Using an Operational Excellence approach to align our priorities and operational management structures, we are just over a year and a half into our Patient First deployment.
 We are looking for creative, skilled people to join our Transformation Team and further support us on this journey.

 Our culture and values define us here at Medway NHS Foundation Trust and are the heartbeat of who we are as an organisation.